TimMcCool/scratchattach/README.md

 `login()` returns a `Session` object that saves your login

 **Logging in with a sessionId:**
 You can get your session id from your browser's cookies.
+[More information](https://github.com/TimMcCool/scratchattach/#get-your-session-id)

 ```python
 import scratchattach as scratch3